Deepening Dimensions of Mind | Online

 Part One – Cultivating the Immeasurables

-Plus a retreat Inviting the Immeasurables led by Pema Gellek Fri Oct 21 – Sun Oct 23
+Plus a retreat Cultivating the four Immeasurables led by Pema Gellek – Fri Sep 21 – Sat Sep 22

 This first part of the program grounds us in a thorough understanding of the four immeasurables (love, compassion, joy, and equanimity).
 These boundless qualities open positive perspectives in all dimensions of time, space, and knowledge.
 From that base of positive potential, we are invited to fully embody our experience – letting go more and more of the limiting conditioning that aims to protect us from dangers imagined to be present.